KelKi3/Final-Project-SQL/QA.md

 Check data for accuracy.
--cross reference data with external sources
+- cross reference data with external sources
--check for potential errors or anomalies
+- check for potential errors or anomalies
--look for and assess outlying data
+- look for and assess outlying data

 *Shows how many rows per date*
 ```